 The red hyperlinks to more information take you to pages with links to the original sources of the information on this page.

 Lyme disease is caused by a corkscrew-shaped bacteria called Borrelia burgdorferi, of which there are around 20 known strains.

-- Borrelia is transmitted through the bite of an infected tick.
-Lyme disease is also passed on congenitally from an infected mother to her baby and through blood transfusions.
-It may be sexually transmitted but more research is needed to confirm this.
+Lyme disease is transmitted through the bite of an infected tick.
+Lyme disease may also be passed on congenitally from an infected mother to her baby, and possibly through blood transfusions.
+It is not known if it can be sexually transmitted.
 You cannot catch Lyme disease through normal social contact with infected people.

-- Ticks are found wherever there are animals for them to feed on.
-This means they are in city parks and urban gardens as well as open countryside.
+Ticks are found in long grass or plants wherever there are animals for them to feed on, usually small mammals including mice and squirrels.
+They live in city parks and urban gardens as well as open countryside.

 DISCLAIMER: Caudwell LymeCo charity shares public domain information, which it believes to be reliable, in good faith.
 It should never replace the advice of a qualified physician with a license to practise medicine.
 If you believe any information on this website to be incorrect, you are invited to contact the charity using the Contact page.